enesberber/schneider_task/README.md

 # Schneider Electrics Assignment - by Enis Aldemir

+✔ HOW TO SETUP THE ENVIRONMENT AND RUN THE TESTS?

+    > This assignment is written with Java on Selenium

+    > It can be run with any IDE that supports Java (i.e. IntellJ, Eclipse, ...)

+    > Simply clone the repository and run the project

+    > All dependencies and plugins are already saved under pom.xml file

+    Enjoy :)

 REQUIREMENTS

 In this assignment, you should write an automation test scenario for Play ground tensor flow.
 TensorFlow Playground is an interactive web app that allows users to test artificial intelligence (AI) algorithms with Google's TensorFlow machine learning libraries.
 You do not need any AI knowledge to do this task.

 Write an automated test case that ends up in the state of the picture:

     i.
 Go to the page: https://playground.tensorflow.org .